"So beautiful to watch": Dr Zipho grateful to 'Sunday S*xy Love' for her gift

-Dr Zipho and Dumi Mkokstand’s Special ‘Sunday S*xy Love’ Leaves Mzansi in Tears, She Gives Shout Out to Show
+Dr Zipho and Dumi Mkokstad’s Special ‘Sunday S*xy Love’ Leaves Mzansi in Tears With Vows Renewal

-- Dumi Mkokstand and his wife, Dr Ziphozenkosi, appeared on Mzansi Magic's Sunday S*xy Love
+- Dumi Mkokstad and his wife, Dr Ziphozenkosi, appeared on Mzansi Magic's Sunday S*xy Love

 - The good doctor took to her Instagram to give a shout-out to the producers of the show